chadgauth/portfolio/src/content/blog/git-good.md

 }
 ```

+Dr. GitGood, eyebrows furrowed, said, "But why does this structure matter?"
+The Colonel replied, "Think of it as a clear roadmap versus a tangled web.
+With the former, you know your direction at each step.
+And speaking of clarity, we'll tackle those magic numbers in an upcoming lesson."

 ### Drill 5: Descriptive Logic Variables, Make It Clear!

 "Complex logic checks are a headache," the Colonel grumbled.
 "They can lead to 'Boolean Blindness'.
 Break it down, soldier!
 Use descriptive variables to make the intention clear."